JCLindo10/password-manager/README.md

     - Customizable password generation (length, types of characters, etc.)
     - Beautiful GUI

-This project will not only exercise algorithmic thinking, but cryptography, authentication and security, UI design, and databasing, among other possibilities.
+This project will not only exercise algorithmic thinking, but cryptography, authentication and security, and UI design, among other possibilities.